my-language-skills/simple-clean-content/readme.txt

 2. Screenshot of the same text, without the text style and formating and image in the editor.

 == Changelog ==
+= 1.2 =
+* BUGFIXES: Fixed the unidentified function bug which was causing the plugin to not work at all.

 = 1.1 =
 * BUGFIXES: Fixed issues regarding spacing and new lines that were causing the plugin to malfunction.